Medical photography: History

 Attempts to publish medical photographs in anatomy text books was met with limited success in the early years of photography.
 The lack of textural and tonal variation made photographs difficult to interpret.
 This may have been due to the spectral sensitivity of early materials to blue, violet and ultra-violet light.
 This grouped the other tones together and rendered them as similar shades of black.
 Orthochromatic plates did not become commercially available until 1883 and even then the process allowed separation only of the blues, greens and yellows.
 In 1861, Nicolaus Rüdinger published Atlas des peripherischen Nervensystems des menchlichen Körpers, Cotta’schen, using photographs by Joseph Albert of frozen sections.
 The photographs had to be retouched to make the structures obvious.
 Stereophotography became of interest as a way to add a three-dimensional quality to show the spatial relationships of gross anatomy and clinical case studies.
-Between 1894-1900, Albert Neisser of Leipzig produced a stereo atlas of anatomy and pathology.
+Between 1894 and 1900, Albert Neisser of Leipzig produced a stereo atlas of anatomy and pathology.
 David Waterston published a set of stereo cards in 1905 to be used in a stereo-viewer.
 The cards showed labelled dissections, descriptive labels and came packaged with the stereoscopic viewer.

 There were attempts to photograph inside the body as early as 1883.
 Emil Behnke used a carbon arc lamp, lenses and reflectors to photograph human vocal cords at exposures of ¼ second.
 Walter Woodbury had published a “photogastroscope” in 1890 that showed pictures of the interior of the stomach and in 1894, Max Nitze published photographs of the bladder using a cystoscope.